rubysg/singapore/README.md

 It's not expected to leave a tip in Singapore.
 Although feel free to leave a few coins at the end of your meal if you feel like it.

-Hawker centers are mostly self-service and don't have service charges.
+Hawker centres are mostly self-service and don't have service charges.
 Restaurants typically add 10% service charge to your final bill.

 ## Tissue Culture

-Singaporeans often leave tissues on tables in busy food courts and hawker centers before they order their food to "reserve" the table.
+Singaporeans often leave tissues on tables in busy food courts and hawker centres before they order their food to "reserve" the table.
 You might be tempted to remove it, but don't.
 Just find another table and use your own tissue to reserve it.

-If you don't have a tissue, most hawker centers have an old lady or gentleman offering for a dollar or two, feel free to buy from them.
+If you don't have a tissue, most hawker centres have an old lady or gentleman offering for a dollar or two, feel free to buy from them.

 ## Communication